Medical Examination for Immigrants and K Visa Applicants

 E-mail address: email@example.com

 Migration Health Unit of International Organization for Migration (IOM), performs medical examinations Monday through Friday between 9:00 a.m. and 3 p.m. by appointment only.
-Registration takes place between 8 a.m. and 11 a.m.
+Please schedule an appointment in advance by phone 044 584 36 67 / 044 584 36 68 from 8 a.m. to 5 p.m.
 Monday through Friday.
-Please schedule an appointment in advance by phone 044 584 36 67 / 044 584 36 68.
+The registration for medical examination at the clinic takes place between 8 a.m. and 11 a.m.
+Monday through Friday.
 The results of medical examination are given to the applicants at 3:00 p.m. on the day of the appointment except for the following: pending results of Tuberculin Skin Test, pending results of sputum collection, pending results of psychiatric evaluation.

 The medical examination fee is $215 USD for all applicants regardless of age, excluding vaccination fees.

 The fees for medical examination and vaccinations are paid in Ukrainian Hryvnya only.
-The fees can be paid at the following address: 16-V Gorky Street, Kyiv.
+The fees can be paid at the following address: 16-V Antonovycha Street, Kyiv.

 Each applicant must present the following documentation: